 Finally, if all else fails, take the garment to a dry cleaner who specializes in stain removal and they should be able to help, as they have numerous tried and tested techniques to get rid of troublesome stains.

-Can You Just Throw Lip Gloss Stained Clothing In Your Washing Machine Without Treating The Stained Area?
+Can You Just Throw Lip Gloss Stained Clothing In Your Washing Machine Without Treating The Stubborn Stains?

 You cannot simply throw it in your washing machine without first treating the stained area.
 First, try to carefully use a paper towel or cloth to blot away as much of the lip gloss as possible.